stuartmd/little-lost-robot/README.md

 Part of the reason for uploading to GitHub was to poke myself into modernizing it and finally offering the elusive levels I promised at the end of the 2nd level.

 Current plans:
+- ( erf...that memory error... not sure if it's 16 years old or not :P )
 - Allow various screen resolutions / fullscreen
 - Improve UX (oh goodness, why did I ever have separate buttons for "grab" and "release"...)
 - Loading levels from file